Puig (company): 2020s

 In 2020, Puig acquired a majority stake in the British brand Charlotte Tilbury.

 In 2022, the group acquired a majority stake in the Swedish luxury perfume brand Byredo, as well as in Kama Ayurveda and Loto del Sur.

-In September 2023, Marc Puig was awarded the Premio Empresario del Año (Businessman of the Year) in the inaugural Premios Vanguardia, presented at the National Museum of Art of Catalonia in Barcelona in 2023 by the King Felipe of Spain.

 In January 2024, the group acquired the brand Dr. Barbara Sturm to expand its presence in the skincare market.

 In March 2024 Dries Van Noten announced his retirement, stepping down from his namesake label.

 In April 2024, Puig announced plans for an initial public offering (IPO) to raise more than €2.5 billion.
 The company completed its IPO the following month with a listing on the spanish Stock Exchange, valuing Puig at close to €14bn, leading to its inclusion in the IBEX 35 index.
 The Puig family continued to have majority voting shares of more than 90% following the offering.
 In conjunction with this development, the company implemented a rebranding of its corporate identity.

-In August 2024, Puig expanded its presence in the United States by establishing a regional hub in Miami and opening new offices in New York City, located at Rockefeller Center.
+In August 2024, Puig expanded its presence in the United States by establishing a regional hub in Miami and opening new offices in New York City.

 Market share

 Puig reported revenues of €1,537 million in 2020.
 In 2021, the company reported €2,585 million in revenue and €234 million in net profit.
 This was followed by €3,600 million in revenue and €400 million in net income in 2022.

 In 2023, Puig achieved record results for the third consecutive year, reporting €4.3 billion in revenue and €465 million in net profit, a 16% increase from the previous year.

-In 2024, the company continued its upwards trend, reaching €4,790 million in net revenue and an adjusted net profit of €551 million.
+In 2024, the company continued its upward trend, reaching €4,790 million in net revenues and an adjusted net profit of €551 million.

-Puig operates seven production facilities — six in Europe and one in India.
+Puig operates seven production facilities—six in Europe and one in India.
 The company has strengthened its position in the market, reaching an 11.5% Global Value Share in the selective fragrances segment.

-The Puig family retains 68% of the economic rights and 91% of the voting rights.
+The Puig family retains 93% of the economic rights and 73.5% of the voting rights.
 Since 2024, Class B shares have been publicly traded; while they receive equal dividends, they carry fewer voting rights at shareholder meetings.